Germany floods: The challenge of waste disposal | DW | 28.07.2021

 Thousands of tons of refuse are being cleared from Germany's flood-hit regions.
 Removing unprecedented mountains of belongings is a challenge, but it is also helping residents begin to move forward.

-Authorities sought to quickly remove bulky waste from the streets due to growing hygiene concerns, as well as obstructions to vital traffic.
+Authorities sought to quickly remove bulky waste from the streets due to growing hygiene concerns and because it was obstructing vital traffic.
 For some residents, however, waste removal is also part of coming to terms with the catastrophe.

 Though the streets are largely clear, much of the bulky waste is yet to reach a recycling facility.
 Instead, it's been moved to decentralized locations on the edge of town.

-One of the biggest challenges is finding space for unprecedented amounts of waste.
+One of the biggest challenges is finding space for the unprecedented amounts of refuse.

-Environmental Action Germany association (DUH) has warned that the mounds of homeware should be stored on solid ground, such as concrete, to prevent pollutants from seeping into the groundwater.
-This would limit the environmental impact of the excess waste.
+The association Environmental Action Germany (DUH) has warned that the mounds of homeware should be stored on solid surfaces, such as concrete, to prevent pollutants from seeping into the groundwater.
+It says this will limit the environmental impact of the excess waste.

-Marieke Hoffmann, DUH project leader for recycling management, says the impact of large amounts of refuse in flooded areas lies directly in waste disposal, as well as the environmental pollution caused by the procurement of new products.
+Marieke Hoffmann, DUH project leader for recycling management, says the large amounts of refuse in flooded areas create problems for the environment not only directly in terms of waste disposal, but also because of the pollution caused by the procurement of new products.

-"To protect our natural resources, if possible, undamaged items such as metal furniture, bicycles or dishes should be cleaned, repaired if necessary and reused."
+"To protect our natural resources as much as possible, undamaged items such as metal furniture, bicycles or dishes should be cleaned, repaired if necessary and reused."

 Like much of the recovery in the flood-hit regions, waste removal has been a joint effort.
-Local building contractors, farmers, and the fire brigade have joined forces with waste management companies that are being stretched to their limits.
+Local building contractors, farmers and the fire brigade have joined forces with waste management companies, which are being stretched to their limits.

-Some companies like RSAG, a waste management company in the Rhein-Sieg area, had to deal with the flooding themselves.
+Some companies like RSAG, a waste management company in the Rhein-Sieg area, had to deal with their own problems caused by the flooding.

 Collection trucks are back in action, picking up thousands of tons of waste.
 Extra personnel has also been called in to work weekends.